keu/docs/astro/airflow-api.md

 ### Trigger a DAG

-If you'd like to externally trigger a DAG run, you can start with a generic cURL command to Airflow's POST endpoint:
+To trigger a DAG, you can run a simple cURL command that makes a POST request to the [dagRuns endpoint](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html#operation/post_dag_run) of the Airflow REST API:

 ```
-POST /airflow/api/v1/dags/<dag-id>/dag_runs
+POST /dags/<dag-id>/dagRuns
 ```

 The command for your request should look like this:

 ```
 curl -v -X POST
-<deployment-url>/api/v1/dags/<dag-id>/dag_runs
+<deployment-url>/api/v1/dags/<dag-id>/dagRuns
 -H 'Authorization: Bearer <access-token>’
 -H ‘Cache-Control: no-cache’
 -H ‘content-type: application/json’ -d ‘{}’